soffes/blog/published/2012-08-29-a-good-talk-show-episode-1/a-good-talk-show-episode-1.markdown

 ---
-title: "A Good Talk Show: Episode 1"
+tags:
-categories: podcast
+- podcast
 ---

+# A Good Talk Show: Episode 1

 [Alex Arena](https://twitter.com/alexarena) was kind enough to have me on the [first episode](http://www.goodshows.co/8/post/2012/08/01.html) of [A Good Talk Show](http://www.goodshows.co/a-good-talk-show.html).